German invasion of Hungary (1944): Course of events

 Hitler invited Horthy to the Palace of Klessheim, near Salzburg.
-On the evening of 15 March 1944, when Admiral Horthy was watching a performance of the opera Petofi, he received an urgent message from the German ambassador Dietrich von Jagow, which stated that he had to see Horthy immediately at the German Embassy.
-When Horthy arrived, von Jagow gave him a letter from Hitler saying Hitler wanted to see him at Schloss Klessheim in Austria on 18 March.
-As both heads of state conducted their negotiations at Schloss Klessheim, German forces not already stationed in Hungary quietly marched from Reichsgaue of the Ostmark into Hungary.
-The meeting served merely as a ruse to keep Horthy out of the country and to leave the Hungarian Army without orders.
+On the evening of 15 March 1944, when Admiral Horthy was watching a performance of the opera Petofi, he received an urgent message from the German minister-plenipotentiary (ambassador) Dietrich von Jagow, which stated that he had to see Horthy immediately at the German Legation.
+When Horthy arrived, von Jagow gave him a letter from Hitler inviting him to a face-to-face meeting at Schloss Klessheim in Austria on 18 March.
+On 16 March 1944, Horthy met with Kállay who advised him not to go to Schloss Klessheim, saying that as "Supreme Warlord" the Honved (Royal Hungarian Army) would be leaderless in his absence and he suspected a trap.
+Kállay told Horthy he should send the chief of the general staff, General Ferenc Szombathelyi instead.
+Szombathelyi agreed to go, but insisted that Horthy come along as well as he felt it would be "madness" for Hitler to spring a trap.
+On 17 March 1944, Horthy along with Szombathelyi, the Defense Minister Lajos Csatay and the Foreign Minister Jenő Ghyczy left for Schloss Klessheim via train and arrived early on the morning of 18 March.

-Negotiations between Horthy and Hitler lasted until 18 March, when Horthy boarded a train to return home.
-On 19 March, the military occupation of Hungary began.

-When Horthy arrived in Budapest, German soldiers were waiting for him at the station.
-Horthy was told by von Jagow that Hungary would remain sovereign only if he removed Kállay and replaced him with a government that would co-operate fully with Germany.
-Otherwise, Hungary would be subject to an undisguised occupation.
-Horthy appointed Döme Sztójay as prime minister to appease German concerns.